connected-digital-energy-meter/cdem-docker-compose/README.md

 # Connected Digital Energy Meter - Docker Compose

-This is full setup for the Connected Digital Energy Meter project using a single docker compose file for all the services.
+This is the full setup for the Connected Digital Energy Meter project using a single docker compose file for all the services.

 ## How to Run